Update - 25 Jul 2025 |

 Your wellbeing is an absolute priority.
 Remember you can find out more on our wellbeing pages, and below there are a range of links to help you manage your own health and wellbeing.

-Wales: The CALL (Community Advice & Listening Line) Mental Health helpline is available 24 hours a day to listen and provide support.
+- Wales: CALL (Community Advice & Listening Line) Mental Health helpline is available 24 hours a day to listen and provide support.
 Call 0800 132737 or text ‘Help’ to 81066.
 For urgent mental health support call NHS 111 and press option 2, this is a free 24 hour line that anyone can use, in English or in Welsh.
-Health Education and Improvement Wales (HEIW) has launched a wellbeing site and resources for health professionals.
+Health Education and Improvement Wales (HEIW) has a wellbeing site and resources for health professionals.

 Clinical support and guidance